 Another crucial reason to clean your tools after touching the plant is that quite a few houseplants are toxic, including the Anthurium Clarinervium.
 Cleaning the tools makes sure there is no trace of the plant which could be harmful to you and anyone else who uses them.

 Unfortunately, you can’t propagate an Anthurium Clarinervium from just a single leaf.
 This is because of the anatomy of the plant as roots grow from the central rhizomes.
-This means that division is the only good way to propagate Anthurium Clarinervium plants.
+This means that division is the only good method to use.

-When propagating through division you can start fertilising a lot sooner than with cuttings.
+When using the division method you can start fertilising a lot sooner than with cuttings.
 This is because fertiliser can actually stop the growth of roots as you are giving them the nutrients directly.

-But if your Anthurium Clarinervium divisions have mature roots you can fertilise a month or so after propagation.
-You want to give the new plant(s) a chance to recover from the shock of propagation.
+But if your divisions have mature roots you can fertilise a month or so after.
+You want to give the new plant(s) a chance to recover from the initial shock.

-The amount of new plants you can make from your Anthurium Clarinervium mother plant depends on how big your plant is!
+The amount of new plants you can make from your mother plant depends on how big your plant is!

 When dividing, you need to make sure that each section has a good amount of the overall root system.
-This will help speed up the growth of healthy new leaves and help your Anthurium Clarinervium propagation be a success!
+This will help speed up the growth of healthy new leaves.

 Problems that may occur when propagating an Anthurium Clarinervium